DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 Creating a workflow that is both structured and flexible enough to cater for the different choices made is a key step towards an efficient electronic or hybrid publishing strategy.
 The hybrid workflow we propose here is based on the need for publishing across different mediums, while keeping the majority of the work process in-house instead of outsourcing.

-First describing a more traditional workflow based on desktop publishing via InDesign with a print book as end result, we move to an ideally fitted workflow centered around the strucural file format XML is shown, ending with a Markdown-oriented workflow which is both easy to use and open to many possibilities.
+First describing a more traditional workflow based on desktop publishing via InDesign with a print book as end result, we move to an ideally fitted workflow centered around the strucural file format XML, ending with a Markdown-oriented workflow which is both easy to use and open to many possibilities.
 Following such a workflow will make the transition from a print-centered publication process to a digital and print - in other words hybrid - publication process viable.

 Instead of ‘adding’ the digital publication at the end of an existing workflow, based on the printed book as end result as is done often by publishers, the workflow should be adjusted and made efficient and practical towards hybrid publishing in an earlier stage.
 From-scratch development of each publication format is thus replaced by single source-multi format publishing.